osg-htc/operations/docs/SLA/oasis.md

 The service is supported 24x7 by the GOC and Indiana University.
 All issues will be investigated by the next business day.

 ## Service Off-Hours Support Procedures
-Users should contact the GOC via the [GOC trouble ticket](https://ticket.grid.iu.edu/goc/submit) system.
+Users should contact the OSG <https://support.opensciencegrid.org>.

 ## Requests for Service Enhancements